EdwinWalela/edwinwalela/content/posts/callback-functions.md

 ### Arguments vs Parameters

-An argument is data we pass to function when calling it while a parameter is a local variable defined inside a function (can only be accesed inside the function)
+An argument is data we pass to function when calling it while a parameter is a local variable defined inside a function (can only be accessed inside the function)

 ```js
 //              parameter